isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2170.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-3200
+Direct Purchase

 ### Support Level
-Up to Additional criteria:
- Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR for SMEs <br>
+Up to 50% for SMEs <br>
-N.A. for non-SMEs
+Up to 50% for non-SMEs

 ### Things to Note
-Web URL: www.rockbell.sg
-Contact Hotline: 64697720
-Contact Email: sales@rockbell.com.sg
+Holding Period of 3 years

 ### Contact Information
 N.A.